keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

     -Dbrowser=chrome -Pwebauthn
 ```

+**Note:** You can also execute those tests with `chromeHeadless` browser in order to not open a new window.

 #### Troubleshooting

 If you try to run WebAuthn tests with Chrome browser and you see error like: